Jam and the Copper Kettle

 Please understand we are speaking of jam processing not confectioneries.
 That is a completely different science.

 Some of the old copper pans 1800-1900 that are still around were lined, usually with Zinc or Lead which we know is not good for us and some of today’s copper pans may contain Nickle which some may be allergic too.

 The key point to jam with a copper preserving pan is to put only the prepared fruit mixture into it.“

 Today’s copper cookware is usually lined with another metal, the most common and practical of which is tin, that, unlike stainless steel or nickel, is readily refurbish-able.
 Unlined copper cookware works best for egg whites, which it helps to make thicker and peak longer.
 Unlined copper cookware is also widely used in the candy industry.
 Confectionery prepared in an unlined pan doesn’t react with the copper, and takes advantage of the quick, high heat that the confectioner needs.

 Stainless and nickel linings in French cookware are very durable, by comparison to tin linings, and also very expensive.
 It is also to note that all linings run the risk of scratches and can be worn off which would be a concern for those using this cookware with acid foods.

 So the bottom line regarding the Copper Kettle is.
 It is the cook who needs to know the proper application and have great appreciation for the cookware.
 This is not just any old pot.
-It takes a bit of science.
+It takes a bit of science, knowledge and appreciation.